telloaxelll/benchmark-amodal-segmentation/README.md

-# benchmarking-unett-nca
-This GitHub repository continues to explore and benchmarks U-NET CNN and NCA models for amodal image segmentation.
+# Benchmarking U-NET and Neural Cellular Automata (NCA) for Amodal Segmentation